pceslayer/bulkGDIshrink/README.md

 Known Issues:

-Currently only works prperly in the root of a drive.
+Currently only works porperly in the root of a drive.